Smartmind12/questdb.io/docs/reference/function/aggregation.md

 `row_number() OVER(PARTITION BY [partition_expression1, partition_expression2], ORDER BY sort_expression1 [ASC | DESC]) as [row_num]` - returns the sequential number of a row within a partition of a result set, starting at number 1 for the first row in each partition.

-- `row_number` is a non-deterministic value and it is a sequence of temporary values which is calculated dynamically when then the query is executed.
 - If there are duplicate tuples for the combination of `partitioning` and `order by` columns list, then the function can assign the row numbers in any order for such duplicates leading to non-deterministic results.
 - Since the rows are returned dynamically, there is no guarantee that the rows returned will be ordered exactly the same with each execution of the query.
 Hence SQL keywords such as `OVER` & `PARTITION BY` are specified to set unique parameters and organise the row indexing.
 - `OVER()` function is used to specify the set of rows upon which the window function operates depending on the parameters input to arrange the table in a logical manner basis the parameters set.

 **Examples:**

-questdb-sql title="Using `row_number()` for Crypto-Coin tracking to arrange the table in a sequential manner to depict the transaction history & order these transactions in respect with lowest to highest amount of coins traded"
+"Using `row_number()` for "trades" to arrange the table in a sequential manner to depict the transaction history & order these transactions in respect with lowest to highest amount of coins traded"

 ```questdb-sql
 SELECT symbol,side,price,